Library

 Exiting the supply room, I turned left and then ran up the stairs.
 The Dining room was past the library on the left.
 I arrived slightly out of breath.
 Pushing open the doors, I entered.

 As I entered to my right, I saw seven long tables and benches in neat rows, and on the left, I saw the lunch line.
-Starting with a cart holding trays, plates, bowls, and silverware.
-I grab a tray and place a plate on it, along with some utensils and a bowl.
-Then moved over carefully to the lunch line where the servers were waiting to see what I wanted to eat.
-I placed the tray on the sliding rack and looked through the glass into the container, which held what was being offered.
+I walked over where the servers were waiting to see what I wanted to eat.
+I stepped onto the step stool provided for small children and looked over the selection offered.

 I chose the beef stew, a roll, and salad with ranch dressing, along with some fresh fruit.
-For the drink, I grabbed a carton of apple juice.
-Then, I carefully walked with my tray to one of the lowest tables and set it down, and sat down to eat.
+For the drink, I pointed at a carton of apple juice.
+The server placed my selections on a tray and brought them over to one of the small, height-adjustable tables.

 There weren't many people in the dining room, as school hadn't started yet, but the overall decor wasn't bad.
 Wooden tables and benches for the students, Tables and chairs for the teachers, and perfect lighting to make it bright enough without being too glaring.
-The chandeliers refracted the light, creating tiny rainbows on the cream-colored walls.
+The chandeliers refracted the light from the noon sun shining in from the windows, creating tiny rainbows on the cream-colored walls.
 Some lovely landscape paintings broke up the plainness of those walls, creating tiny windows into someone's concept of nature.

 After lunch, I headed over to check out the library.
 Upon entering, I saw the main desk, which I assumed was the librarian.
 The librarian looked up as I entered and smiled.
 She was a little old lady with short grey hair wearing a blue dress and reading spectacles perched on her nose.